tanaka0325/manday_web/README.md

-# Stream
+# manday

-Stream is to help you write a daily report.
+manday is to help you write a daily report.